Alaska Trophy Adventure Lodge, Alaska

 Spectacular views of the Alagnak River

 The dining lodge is the centre piece of the camp.
 It is where you will take all your meals, share stories and socialize after a day on the river.
 With lounge sofas, a fireplace and a stunning view of the river and surrounding mountains, this building really is hub of the camp.
-Wooden walkways connect all the private guest cabins (8) to each other and lead down to the naturally sheltered dock.
-Waiting there for you, are a fleet of jet boats are ready to access all the best fishing spots within minutes of the lodge.
+Wooden walkways connect the eight private guest cabins to each other and lead down to the naturally sheltered dock.
+Waiting there for you, are a fleet of jet boats ready to access all the best fishing spots within minutes of the lodge.
 The Swiss Chalet on the hill, is perfect for larger parties.
-It accommodates up to 8 guests comfortably and in style, not to mention taking in the “Million Dollar View” where you can survey the rest of the property, river and mountains beyond.
+It accommodates up to eight guests in style, not to mention taking in the “Million Dollar View” where you can survey the rest of the property, river and mountains beyond.